Clastify logo

 Surfaces emit thermal radiation because charged particles in matter accelerate during their random thermal motion.
 Since the radiation is electromagnetic, it can pass through a vacuum.

 A black body is an idealized object that absorbs all incident electromagnetic radiation and emits the maximum possible thermal radiation for its temperature.
-Real matt black surfaces come closer to this behaviour than shiny pale surfaces; shiny surfaces reflect well and do not emit as strongly.
+Real matt black surfaces come closer to this than shiny pale surfaces; shiny surfaces usually reflect well and emit poorly.

-For a black body, the total power radiated is found using the Stefan–Boltzmann law:
+For a black body, the total power radiated is given by the Stefan–Boltzmann law:

-The fourth power makes a huge difference.
+The fourth power has a huge effect.
 If the absolute temperature doubles, the power radiated per square metre increases by a factor of 16.
-That is why temperature matters so much in astrophysics and solar-energy modelling: the Stefan–Boltzmann law helps us estimate the energy output of stars and the radiation available to planets or solar collectors.
+That’s why temperature carries so much weight in astrophysics and solar-energy modelling: the Stefan–Boltzmann law lets us estimate the energy output of stars and the radiation available to planets or solar collectors.

-When a body exchanges radiation with its surroundings, the net radiative power equals what it emits minus what it absorbs from the surroundings.
-In many school-level calculations, the body is treated as a black body and other energy-transfer mechanisms are ignored.
-In real rooms, though, conduction and convection usually happen as well.
+When a body exchanges radiation with its surroundings, the net radiative power is the difference between the radiation it emits and the radiation it absorbs from the surroundings.
+In many school-level calculations, the body is treated as a black body and other mechanisms are ignored, though real rooms usually involve conduction and convection as well.

-A straightforward practical comparison uses two identical cans filled with hot water: one matt black, one shiny white.
+A simple practical comparison uses identical cans, one matt black and one shiny white, filled with hot water.
 A cooling curve of temperature against time usually shows the black can losing energy faster.
-To keep the test fair, use equal starting temperatures and volumes, similar surroundings, and positions where one can does not radiate directly onto the other.
+The fair-test details matter: equal starting temperatures and volumes, similar surroundings, and positioning so one can does not radiate directly onto the other.

 What a detector receives

-Apparent brightness is the power received per unit area by an observer or detector from a distant luminous body.
-Astronomers often write it as (b).
+Apparent brightness is the power an observer or detector receives per unit area from a distant luminous body.
+Astronomers often write this as bb.

-A star can be extremely luminous in itself and still look dim if it is a long way away.
-The reverse can happen too: a less luminous star may look bright simply because it is close.
-So apparent brightness is not only about the star.
+A star can be extremely luminous and still look dim if it is far away.
+The reverse can happen too: a less luminous star may look bright simply because it is close by.
+So apparent brightness is not a property of the star alone.
 It depends on the star’s luminosity and on its distance from the observer.

-In observational astronomy, we often start with the radiation that reaches the detector and work backwards.
-If a star’s temperature can be estimated from its spectrum, and its luminosity can be inferred or compared with known stars, its apparent brightness can then be used to determine distance.
-This is a useful example of using one measured quantity to find another physical property.
+In observational astronomy, we often work back from the radiation we receive.
+If a star’s temperature is estimated from its spectrum, and its luminosity is inferred or compared with known stars, then its apparent brightness can be used to determine distance.
+It’s a good example of using one measured quantity to find another physical property.

 Radiation spreading through space

-When a body radiates uniformly into space, its total luminosity has to spread out over bigger and bigger spherical surfaces as distance increases.
-A sphere’s surface area grows with the square of the distance, so the power received per unit area follows an inverse-square relationship.
+When a body radiates uniformly into space, its total luminosity is spread across larger spherical surfaces as the distance increases.
+Since the surface area of a sphere grows with the square of distance, the power received per unit area follows an inverse-square relationship.

 Image

-Double the distance, and the apparent brightness falls to one quarter of its original value.
-The same inverse-square pattern turns up in other parts of physics whenever something spreads uniformly from a point source across spherical surfaces: sound intensity, light intensity, gamma radiation intensity, gravitational field strength and electric field strength from point-like sources all use the same geometrical idea.
+Double the distance, and the apparent brightness drops to one quarter of its original value.
+The same inverse-square pattern turns up in other parts of physics whenever something spreads evenly from a point source over spherical surfaces: sound intensity, light intensity, gamma radiation intensity, gravitational field strength and electric field strength from point-like sources all use the same geometrical idea.

-For a spherical black-body star of radius (R), the Stefan–Boltzmann law together with the surface area of a sphere gives (L=4\pi R^2\sigma T^4), where (R) is radius (m).
+For a spherical black-body star of radius RR, combining the Stefan–Boltzmann law with the surface area of a sphere gives L=4πR2σT4L=4\pi R^2\sigma T^4, where RR is radius (m).
 So a star’s luminosity depends strongly on both its size and its surface temperature.

 Shape of a black-body spectrum

-An emission spectrum is a graph or distribution that shows how the intensity of emitted radiation changes with wavelength.
-A black body gives a continuous spectrum, so it emits over a wide range of wavelengths rather than at just one colour.
+An emission spectrum is a graph or distribution showing how the intensity of emitted radiation changes with wavelength.
+A black body gives a continuous spectrum, so it emits over a wide range of wavelengths rather than just one colour.

-When the temperature of a black body rises, the spectrum changes in three clear ways: the whole curve becomes higher, the total area under the curve increases, and the peak moves to a shorter wavelength.
-A cool object may emit mainly infrared radiation; a hotter one may glow red, then yellow-white as more visible wavelengths become significant.
+When the temperature of a black body rises, the spectrum changes in three ways: the whole curve gets higher, the total area under the curve increases, and the peak moves to a shorter wavelength.
+A cool object may emit mainly infrared radiation; a hotter object may glow red, then yellow-white as more visible wavelengths become significant.

 Image